cochlearai/csp-example-doc/gcp/README.md

 # Deploy and inference Cochl-sense with GCP marketplace VM

 ## Deploy the virtual machine

 TODO: add content how to deploy

 ## How to request the deployed VM

-We provides REST APIs, you can see details below.
+We provides REST APIs, you can see details below
+*It is recommended to check the status by calling `/health` before calling `/inference` for the first time*

 ### [GET] /health

-#### Success response
+#### health-check success response

 ```json
 # StatusCode: 200
 {